jupyter/jupyter_client/docs/messaging.rst

           }
       }

+.. versionadded:: 5.5

 copyToGlobals
 #############

 The ``copyToGlobals`` request allows to copy a variable from the local variable panel of the debugger to the ``global`` scope to inspect it after debug session.
+The support for this request is optional and should be indicated to the client via the ``copyToGlobals`` boolean field in the debugInfo reply.

   Content of the ``copyToGlobals`` request::